ballerfuturistic/sfmnauts/general/portception.md

 * Skeletons are completely replaced, model is usually rigged to an existing character's skeleton
 * Meshes are often reduced from their initial polycount to be optimized for the Wii
 * Downscaled texture sizes
-* Somewhat experienced community, but also rather whiny
+* Somewhat experienced community, but also rather whiny, and dead
+  * Gamebanana hosts content for Smash 4, many former users reside there currently

 **The Models Resource:**